Chris Mulumba (defensive lineman): Hamilton Tiger-Cats

 In January 2020, Mulumba participated in the CFL-Finland Combine in Vantaa, Finland, the first in a series of global combines held by the Canadian Football League (CFL) in Europe, Mexico, and Japan to assess players outside of Canada and the U.S.

-Mulumba was selected by the Hamilton Tiger-Cats in the second round, with the 11th overall pick, of the 2021 CFL Global Draft.
+Mulumba was selected by the Hamilton Tiger-Cats in the second round, with the 11th overall pick, of the 2021 CFL global draft.
 He officially signed with the team on 28 April.
 Mulumba made his team debut on 5 November during the Tiger-Cats' 26–18 win over the BC Lions, becoming the second Finnish player to play in a CFL regular-season game (after Kimi Linnainmaa).
 The Tiger-Cats reached the Grey Cup that year, losing to the Winnipeg Blue Bombers.
 Mulumba was released by the Tiger-Cats on 5 November 2023.

 Stuttgart Surge

-Mulumba signed with the Stuttgart Surge of the European League of Football in March 2024.
+In March 2024, Mulumba signed with the Stuttgart Surge of the European League of Football (ELF).
+He played two seasons with the Surge, helping them win the ELF championship in 2025 after starting all three playoff games.

+Frankfurt Galaxy

+Mulumba signed with the Frankfurt Galaxy of the European Football Alliance (EFA) ahead of the 2026 EFA season.
+He was named the week 4 MVP after recording four sacks, a tackle for loss, and a safety in a 21–5 win over the Raiders Tirol, marking Frankfurt's first win of the season.